Fourth of July Parade

 How to Host a Fourth of July Parade

 Gather the neighborhood kids for a parade.
-Kids can decorate their bikes, scooters, tricycles and strollers.
+Kids can use patriotic decorations to decorate their bikes, scooters, tricycles and strollers.

 Publicize!
 You’ll want kids to come out and participate, as well as households without kids to come and watch!

 Set up a starting point and a finish line, and clearly mark them on the street with sidewalk chalk.